webpack/webpack.js.org/content/configuration/devtool.md

 `cheap-module-source-map` - A SourceMap without column-mappings that simplifies loaded Source Maps to a single mapping per line.

+`nosources` - This option prevents the generation of a SourceMap file for your project.

 T> See [`output.sourceMapFilename`](/configuration/output#output-sourcemapfilename) to customize the filenames of generated Source Maps.

 ?> This page needs more information to make it easier for users to choose a good option.